 Church, but not as you know it

-Messy Church is an international phenomenon with over 3,500 registered churches around the world.
-It is a way of being church for families involving fun and it enables people to encounter Jesus in a relaxed space.
-The five core values of Messy Church include being Christ-centred, for all ages, creativity, hospitality and celebration.
-These values are at the heart of what makes this way of being church work.
-It is primarily aimed for people who don’t already belong to another form of church and it generally meets at a time that suits them.
+Messy Church is an international phenomenon, with nearly 4,000 registered churches around the world.
+It is a way of being church for families which enables people to encounter Jesus in a relaxed space.
+Messy Church is all about being Christ-centred, for all ages, creativity, hospitality and celebration, and these five values are at the heart of what makes this way of being church work.
+It is primarily aimed for people who don’t already belong to another form of church.

 A session typically includes a welcome, a long creative time to explore the biblical theme through getting messy; a short celebration time involving story, prayer, song, games and similar; and a sit-down meal together at tables.